apache/skywalking/docs/en/ui/README.md

 Users could customize the dashboard.
 The default dashboards are provided through the default templates located in `/ui-initialized-templates` folders.

-The template file follows this format.
+The template file must end with `.yml` or `.yaml` and follows this format.
 ```yaml
 templates:
   - name: template name # The unique name